quoclucnguyen/the-next-food-vite/docs/user-guide/user-manual.md

 - **AI Spotlight**: Gemini-generated suggestions tailored to your inventory.

 ## 3. Inventory Management
-The Inventory hub is being expanded to expose three parallel modules so you can track food, date-driven household consumables, and durable assets without crossing data.
-Food inventory is live today; the consumables and assets modules are rolling out next.
+The Inventory hub now exposes four parallel modules so you can track food, date-driven household consumables, cosmetics, and durable assets without crossing data.
+Food inventory is live today; consumables, cosmetics, and assets progressively roll out per household flag.
 Use the tabs at the top of the Inventory page (when enabled) to switch modules—each module remembers its own filters and sorting.

-> Cosmetics, clothing, and clothing accessories are intentionally out of scope for every module.

 ### Food Inventory (Existing)
 1. Open the `Food` tab inside Inventory.